-NI.
-Attribute Relationship to the Company
+Nieme Attribute Relati onship to the e Com ipany :

-Name b c d e f g h i j k
+Name b с d e f g h i j k

-Ritsuko Nonomiya From another company
+Ritsuko Nonomiya From another company 0

 Noriaki Horikiri From another company 0

-Toshiaki Mikoshiba From another company Δ
+Toshiaki Mikoshiba From another company \triangle

-- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - "\(\triangle\)" when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category - "A" when a close relative of the director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
-Non-executive director or executive of a parent company of the Company - c.
-Executive of a fellow subsidiary company of the Company - d.
-A party whose major client or supplier is the Company or an executive thereof - e.
-Major client or supplier of the listed company or an executive thereof - f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/Audit & Supervisory Board Member - g.
-Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - $h.\ Executive\ of\ a\ client\ or\ supplier\ company\ of\ the\ Company\ (which\ does\ not\ correspond\ to\ any\ of\ d,\ e,\ or\ f)$ $(the\ director\ himself/herself\ only)$ - i.
-Executive of a company, between which and the Company outside directors/Audit & Supervisory Board Members are mutually appointed (the director himself/herself only) - j.
-Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
+Categories for "Relationship with the Company"

+"O" when the director presently falls or has recently fallen under the category;

+" \triangle " when the director fell under the category in the past a.
+Executive of the Company or its subsidiaries b.
+Non-executive director or executive of a parent company of the Company c.
+Executive of a fellow subsidiary company of the Company d.
+A party whose major client or supplier is the Company or an executive thereof e.
+Major client or supplier of the listed company or an executive thereof f.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/Audit & Supervisory Board Member g.
+Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity)

+"•" when a close relative of the director presently falls or has recently fallen under the category h.
+Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f)

+" \blacktriangle " when a close relative of the director fell under the category in the past i.
+Executive of a company, between which and the Company outside directors/Audit & Supervisory Board Members are mutually appointed (the director himself/herself only)

+(the director himself/herself only)

+j.
+Executive of a company or organization that receives a donation from the Company (the director himself/herself only) k.
 Others